 Enola Holmes (2020)

 Millie Bobby Brown (Stranger Things) stars as the titular Enola Holmes, the teenage sister of the renowned Sherlock (Henry Cavill) and stern Mycroft.
 Underestimated by her brothers and unwilling to conform to the societal conventions of 19th century England, Enola sets off on her own adventures—first in search of her missing mother (Helena Bonham Carter), and later to rescue a helpless boy, Tewkesbury.
 Featuring a playfully subversive script and Brown’s fun performance, Enola Holmes is perfect family-friendly fare.

-Don’t miss these action movies on Netflix Canada!
+Don’t miss these amazing thrillers on Netflix Canada.

 Photo: Netflix Canada

 After the death of her aunt, plus-size high school senior Will Dickson (Danielle Macdonald) must repair her relationship with estranged mother Rosie (Jennifer Aniston).
 As a tribute to her late aunt, Will and a group of rebellious friends enter their small Texas town’s beauty pageant, much to the chagrin of Rosie, a pageant judge and former beauty queen.
 Anchored by Macdonald and Aniston’s winning performances, as well as pinpoint insights on beauty standards and parenting, Dumplin’ is the definition of crowdpleaser.